NS2CDT/ns2_beta/README.md

         - Marine dropped weapon decay timer is now 16 seconds (down from 25)
         - Nanoshield duration is now 3 seconds when used on players (down from 5) -Nanoshield used on structures remains unchanged at 5           seconds.
 - Alien
+    - Glancing hits
+        - Skulk bite, lerk bite, fade swipe, fade stab, and onos gore now have an expanded cone around their normal attack-cone which provides a "glancing hit" if the regular hit misses.
+        - Glancing hits do reduced damage.
+        - Glancing hits play a different damage sound (metal instead of flesh)
+        - Glancing hits play a different hit sound (the lower-damage hitsound)

     - Skulk
+        - Reduced bite cone to 0.8 x 1.0 (down from 1.2 x 1.2)
         - Model size decreased by 10% (90% original size).
         - Skulk sneak speed reduced to 4.0 (down from 4.785)
         - Skulks now only recieve a speed boost from a consecutive jump.